RivaD2/personal/Udemy-react-with-redux/widgets/README.md

 - App Component: Governs information across app that holds `items` prop
 - An Accordion component: In charge of showing different sets of questions and answers.
 The Accordian decides what questions and answers to show depending on `items` prop
 - A Wikipedia API search component: Goal is to show text input so user can type in a topic.
 A search will be done to the Wikipedia API and results will be displayed to user.
 A title and summary will be included.
-- A Dropdown item selection component
+- A Dropdown item selection component: Is in charge of showing list of options.
 - A Google Translate API component

 - I then wrap up the Widgets application by building my own navigation using JS and React without a third-party library like React Router.
 This will be used to navigate between the different widget components that were built.